StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: StableSketcher

-\paragraph{VQA Model Fine-tuning for Accurate Reward Signals} The accuracy of the VQA model directly impacts the reliability of the reward signal and thus the quality of policy updates.
-High rewards are assigned when generated sketches align with prompt elements, while mismatches yield lower rewards, guiding the policy toward faithful sketch generation.
+The accuracy of the VQA model directly impacts the reliability of the reward signal and thus the quality of policy updates.
+High rewards are assigned when generated sketches align with prompt conditions, whereas mismatches are assigned lower rewards, guiding the policy toward faithful sketch generation.
 To improve sketch understanding, we fine-tune the VQA model on the SketchDUO QA set, using 80\% of the data for training and 20\% for evaluation.
-A comparison of the baseline mPLUG-large and our fine-tuned model is presented in Table~\ref{tab:vqa_acc}.
+This fine-tuning uses both positive and negative sketch-QA triplets, allowing the model to learn not only whether a generated image matches the prompt semantics, but also whether it conforms to the intended sketch style.
+Consequently, the reward function can reflect both desired and undesired stylistic patterns.
+A comparison of the baseline mPLUG-large model and our fine-tuned model is presented in Table~\ref{tab:vqa_acc}.